ikegami-yukino/madoka-python/README.rst

 - void shrink(Sketch[, width=0, max_value=0, filter=None, path=None, flags=0])

   - When width > 0, width must be less than source sketch
+  - Permission of file given to `path` should be 644

 Get summed sketch